O Globo: Political alignment

 It has been characterized by supporting the military during the process of political opening in Brazil during the 1980s.
 It has also been involved in other conflicts for misrepresenting information about popular demonstrations.

 An active supporter of the military dictatorship that lasted from 1964 to 1985, O Globo is still considered a right-wing and conservative newspaper.

-It follows a strongly liberal line in economic terms, having been a stubborn oppositionist to the progressive governments of Luiz Inacio Lula da Silva and Dilma Rousseff.
+It follows a strongly liberal line in economic terms, having been a stubborn oppositionist to the progressive governments of Luiz Inácio Lula da Silva and Dilma Rousseff.

 Censorship

 In 1994, just a day before the premiere in Brazil of the British documentary Beyond Citizen Kane, at the Rio de Janeiro Modern Art Museum, the Military Police confiscated the copy of the film, obeying a court warrant in response to a suit filed by Globo.
 The film explored the establishment of Rede Globo, the largest television broadcaster in the country, and its ties to the military dictatorship of the period.
 The director of the museum was threatened with a heavy fine in case of disobedience.
 Due to the public outcry about the censorship, the Secretary of Culture of Rio de Janeiro was fired three days after the incident.

 In 1995, Globo requested in court the confiscation of copies available at the library of the University of São Paulo, but the claim was overruled.
 The film was restricted to University groups until the 2000s.
 Globo's attempt to prevent release of the film in Brazil proved to be a failure following the Internet boom in the 2000s.
 Through the 1990s, the film was illegally screened in universities and political groups without public notice, and later it went "viral" on the Internet.

 On 20 August 2009, the newspaper Folha de S. Paulo reported that Rede Record bought the broadcasting rights of the documentary for less than US$20,000.
 This followed a series of mutual attacks between Globo and Record because of Globo's reporting of a Public Ministry investigation of Edir Macedo and other high-profile members of the Universal Church of the Kingdom of God.
 Macedo has owned Rede Record since 9 November 1989.